m-roberts/fitbit-cli/README.md

 # fitbit-cli

-### A command-line interface for communicating with the Fitbit API
+### A command-line interface (currently using Python 2) for communicating with the Fitbit API

 ## Setup
 ### Setting up the `fitbit` command